JAForbes/z4/readme.md

 E.g. if you are accessing `user.user_name` the query is called `"user.user_name"`.

-Additionally Z4 performs updates in phases.
-As a point of comparison, when writing to streams, each stream has a list of dependencies.
-These dependencies are iterated over and updated, these updates are recurisve as each child can also have a list of dependencies.
-This list of dependencies is ordered by when they were defined.
-Trying to step through a stream propagation is extremely frustrating as you have no awareness which stream you are in at any given time, and how it relates to your user code.

-In Z4 each query has a managed, sorted list of other queries that need to be recomputed on write.
-The entire tree is propagated from top to bottom.
-Within each level of the tree, static queries are computed first, followed by dynamic queries.

-The tree propagation operates like a wave from root to leaf, and pays no attention to when a stream was defined.
-It is predictable, logical and non-recursive.
-A simple iteration through a managed list of named keys.

-The next phase is notifying subscriptions that changes have occurred.
+Additionally Z4 manages the internal state, so it takes this opportunity to safely use mutation.
+This leads to performance in improvements as all static query values are always in sync with the tree as they have a lazy reference to a mutable state tree.

 Subscriptions are a place to listen to changes in queries and perform side effects.
 This is where your application code can perform network requests or effects.
 Subscriptions are always called after the tree has fully propagated.
 Any writes to the tree are deferred by default until the subscription exits, except if the subscription `yield`'s control back to `Z4` via a generator function.

 Z4 is in a word controlled.
 Other solutions are elegant in their implementation but not in their runtime debugging experience.
 Z4 is the largely the opposite.
 The source code is filled with if statements, multiple caches, many duplicated entry points (to avoid call stacks) and so on.
 But this is all to improve performance and runtime clarity.